THE THREE MOST COMMON ISSUES WITH WOODEN WINDOWS AND HOW TO PREVENT THEM

 2. Impact of Weather on Wooden Windows

-The weather and environment can also affect how your house expands and contracts and how your windows work, just to how moisture and warmth induce rotting in wood that would require you to have a historic window sash replacement.
+The weather and environment can also affect how your house expands and contracts and how your windows work, just as how moisture and warmth induce rotting in wood that would require you to have a historic window sash replacement.
 Your home will grow during warmer months and contract during cooler months over its lifetime.
-This is typical behavior in any home.
+This is typical behaviour in any home.
 Your wooden windows may suffer from cracks in the wood and surrounding caulk due to the continual expansion and contraction.
 More moisture can enter the wood through this cracking, which may lead to decay.
 As a result of the caulk’s splitting and subsequent seal failure, your windows won’t be as effective at keeping your home insulated.

 Wooden windows may seem sticky or difficult to open when it’s more humid outside.
 If you are unable to open your windows in an emergency or, on the other hand, close your windows fully for security, this could pose a safety risk.
 It can be worthwhile to spend money on a dehumidifier for your room if you live in a region where it is humid for more than half the year.
 A dehumidifier will assist in removing some condensation from the space and improve the window’s usability.
-If you observe that your window had been affected by weather changes make sure to contact a historic window sash replacement company to aid your window.
+If you observe that your window has been affected by weather changes make sure to contact a historic window sash replacement company to aid your window.

 3. Termite or Ant Infestation Perhaps

 Although a potential termite infestation with wooden windows might be one of your biggest worries, this issue is not very frequent.
-It is typical in other open and natural parts of your house, though, such basements and wooden siding.
+It is typical in other open and natural parts of your house, though, such as basements and wooden siding.
 Making sure your windows are properly sealed and that the seal endures is the best preventative measure you can take against potential termite or ant colonization.
 Spraying any kind of pesticide on wooden windows is not recommended since it could compromise the structural integrity of the wood.
 Make sure to contact a historic window sash replacement company when you see termites eating wooden windows.

 GET HISTORIC WINDOW SASH REPLACMENT AND SASH WINDOWS REPAIRS SYDNEY RIGHT NOW!